-Solar insolation is the driver of the climate system of the Earth (e.g. Gray et al., 2010; Lockwood, 2012).
-Variations in total solar irradiance (TSI) have the potential to significantly modify the energy balance of the Earth (Crowley, 2000; Ammann et al., 2007; Jungclaus et al., 2010).
-However, the magnitude of variations in TSI (Schmidt et al., 2011, 2012; Shapiro et al., 2011; Lockwood, 2012) and its temporal evolution (Solanki et al., 2004; Muscheler et al., 2005b; Schmidt et al., 2011) remain uncertain and are debated.
+Solar insolation is the driver of the climate system of the earth (e.g. Gray et al., 2010; Lockwood, 2012).
+Variations in total solar irradiance (TSI) have the potential to significantly modify the energy balance of the earth (Crowley, 2000; Ammann et al., 2007; Jungclaus et al., 2010).
+However, the magnitude of variations in TSI (Schmidt et al., 2011, 2012; Shapiro et al., 2011; Lockwood, 2012) and its temporal evolution (Solanki et al., 2004; Muscheler et al., 2005; Schmidt et al., 2011) remain uncertain and are debated.
 Solar activity and TSI were reconstructed from the Holocene radiocarbon record.
-These reconstructions relied on box models of the ocean and land carbon cycle or on a 2-dimensional representation of the ocean (Solanki et al., 2004; Marchal, 2005; Usoskin and Kromer, 2005; Vieira et al., 2011; Steinhilber et al., 2012).
+These reconstructions relied on box models of the ocean (Solanki et al., 2004; Marchal, 2005; Usoskin and Kromer, 2005; Vieira et al., 2011; Steinhilber et al., 2012).

-However, a quantification how past changes in climate and the carbon cycle affect reconstructions of radiocarbon production and solar activity is yet missing.
-Aspects neglected in earlier studies include (i) changes in the climate-carbon cycle system A quantitative assessment how the climate-carbon cycle changes over the last glacial termination (~18 to 11 kyr BP) (ii) variations in \Holocene and last millennium climate (iii) changes in ocean sediments, and (iv) changes in vegetation dynamics and in anthropogenic land usevariations, ocean sediment and dynamic vegetation and soil changes affect atmospheric and inferred Holocene production and solar activity is yet missing.
+However, a quantification of how past changes in climate and the carbon cycle affect reconstructions of radiocarbon production and solar activity is yet missing.
+Aspects neglected in earlier studies include (i) changes in the climate- carbon-cycle system over the last glacial termination (~ 18 to 11 kyr BP), (ii) variations in Holocene and last millennium climate, (iii) changes in ocean sediments, and (iv) changes in vegetation dynamics and in anthropogenic land use.

-The goal of this study is to reconstruct Holocene radiocarbon production, solar modulation potential to characterize the open solar magnetic field, TSI, and the influence of TSI changes on Holocene climate from the proxy records of atmospheric $\Delta^{14}C$ (McCormac et al., 2004; Reimer et al., 2009) and $CO_2$ and a recent reconstruction of the geomagnetic field (Korte et al., 2011).
-The TSI reconstruction is extended into the future to yr 2500 based on its spectral properties.
-We apply the Bern3D-LPJ Bern3D-LPX-Earth System Model of Intermediate Complexity that features a 3-dimensional dynamic ocean, reactive ocean sediments, a Dynamic Global Vegetation Model (DGVM), an energy-moisture balance atmosphere, and cycling of carbon and carbon isotopes.
-The model is forced by changes in orbital parameters, explosive volcanic eruptions, well mixed greenhouse gases (CO2, CH4, N2O), aerosols, ice cover and land use area changes.
+The goal of this study is to reconstruct Holocene radiocarbon production, solar modulation potential to characterise the open solar magnetic field, TSI, and the influence of TSI changes on Holocene climate from the proxy records of atmospheric Δ^{14} C (McCormac et al., 2004; Reimer et al., 2009) and CO2 and a recent reconstruction of the geomagnetic field (Korte et al., 2011).
+The TSI reconstruction is extended into the future to year 2300 based on its spectral properties.
+We apply the Bern3D-LPJ Earth system model of intermediate complexity that features a 3-D dynamic ocean, reactive ocean sediments, a dynamic global vegetation model, an energy-moisture balance atmosphere, and cycling of carbon and carbon isotopes.
+The model is forced by changes in orbital parameters, explosive volcanic eruptions, well-mixed greenhouse gases (CO2, CH4, N2O), aerosols, ice cover and land-use area changes.
 Bounding scenarios for deglacial radiocarbon changes and Monte Carlo techniques are applied to comprehensively quantify uncertainties.

 TSI reconstructions that extend beyond the satellite record must rely on proxy information.
-C and Be are two proxies that are particularly well suited (Beer et al., 1983; Muscheler et al., 2008; Steinhilber et al., 2012); their production by cosmic particles is directly modulated by the strength of the solar magnetic field and they are conserved in ice cores (Be) and tree rings (C).
-The redistributions of Be and C within the climate system follow very different pathways and thus the two isotopes can provide independent information.
-The Be and C proxy records yield in general consistent reconstructions of isotope production and solar activity with correlations exceeding 0.8 (Bard et al., 1997; Lockwood and Owens, 2011).
+14C and 10Be are two proxies that are particularly well suited (Beer et al., 1983; Muscheler et al., 2008; Steinhilber et al., 2012); their production by cosmic particles is directly modulated by the strength of the solar magnetic field and they are conserved in ice cores (^{10}Be) and tree rings (^{14}C) .
+The redistributions of ^{10}Be and 14C within the climate system follow very different pathways, and thus the two isotopes can provide independent information.
+The 10Be and 14C proxy records yield in general consistent reconstructions of isotope production and solar activity with correlations exceeding 0.8 (Bard et al., 1997; Lockwood and Owens, 2011).
 Important caveats, however, and differences in detail remain.
-After production, Be is attached to aerosols and variations in atmospheric transport and dry and wet deposition of Be and incorporation into the ice archive lead to noise and uncertainties.
-This is highlighted by the opposite, and not yet understood, 20th century trends in Be in Greenland versus Antarctic ice cores (Muscheler et al., 2007; Steinhilber et al., 2012).
-Thus, taken at face value, Greenland and Antarctic Be records suggest opposite trends in solar activity in the second half of the 20th century.
+After production, 10Be is attached to aerosols, and variations in atmospheric transport and dry and wet deposition of 10Be and incorporation into the ice archive lead to noise and uncertainties.
+This is highlighted by the opposite, and not yet understood, 20th century trends in 10Be in Greenland versus Antarctic ice cores (Muscheler et al., 2007; Steinhilber et al., 2012).
+Thus, taken at face value, Greenland and Antarctic 10Be records suggest opposite trends in solar activity in the second half of the 20th century.